B.A., Yale University

 M.C.P., University of Pennsylvania

-Professor Keene's teaching and research interests focus on the legal aspects of city and regional planning, land development regulation, environmental planning and law, legal and policy issues relating to brownfield remediation, and management of urban growth.
+Professor Keene's teaching and research interests focus on the legal aspects of city and regional planning, land development regulation, environmental planning and law, sustainable development, legal and policy issues relating to brownfield remediation, and management of urban growth.

 Professor Keene has advised local governments on the legal aspects of environmental and farmland protection.